ironfrown/r-examples/clustering/README.md

-# r-examples
+# clustering
-Variety of R examples
+This repository has several examples of data clustering and segmentation analysis in R.